dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-introduction/index.md

 ## Warm Up

-1. Open your Dynatrace environment, open a new notebook, and fetch one span.
+1. Open your Dynatrace environment, open a new notebook, and click the _plus_ icon to write a DQL to fetch one span.
 This is how you can check all fields and metadata available for a signal, as shown here as a record.

 ```sql
 fetch spans
 | limit 1
 ```

 Change the view to "Record list" to have a nice overview of all fields.
+You can do this by clicking on Options->Record List on the DQL tile.

 ![](../../assets/images/fetch_spans.png)

-2. Copy the value of the java.jar.file property.
+2. Copy the value of the java.jar.path property.

-3. Open the Segments settings
+3. Open the Segments settings by searching for Segments using the search bar in the top left menu bar

 ![](../../assets/images/search_segment.png)